 Cal History, Spirit, and Traditions (Rhetoric 98/198, 1 Unit)

-This is a one-unit course that will last for 12 weeks, with 1 hour of lecture each week.
-Each lecture will cover a different aspect of the History, Spirit, and Traditions of the University of California, and will feature a speaker with personal experience or expertise on the topic.
-This includes the faculty, staff, alumni, and fellow students.
-Students will be expected to attend lecture and give the guest speaker their attention and respect.
-Course assignments will include three (3) projects, engagement in campus events, one (fun) midterm, a final paper, and engaging with speakers during class.
+This is a one-unit course that will last for 13 weeks, with 1 hour of lecture per week.
+Each lecture will cover a particular concept related to the history, spirit, and traditions of the University of California, and will feature a speaker with personal experience or expertise on the topic.
+Speakers include the faculty, staff, alumni, and fellow students.
+Classes will feature guest speakers or field trips to significant campus locations.
+Students will be expected to attend lectures and give the guest speaker the utmost respect.
+Course assignments will include a short paper, a midterm, a (fun) final project, and engaging with speakers during class.

 “Listening to guest speakers helped me to get even more excited about being a Cal student and the field trips helped me to meet new people and see new things on campus!”–Previous Student